jessevanherk/sprite-tinner/README.md

 * lua-filesystem
 * lua-imlib2
 * imlib2
-* srlua

 On an Ubuntu system, you can install these by running:

-`sudo apt-get install lua lua-filesystem luarocks`
+`sudo apt-get install lua5.1 lua-filesystem luarocks libimlib2 libimlib2-dev`

 `sudo luarocks install lua-imlib2`

-A pre-built srlua binary is included in this distribution.
-If that doesn't work, you can build your own from here: https://github.com/jessevanherk/srlua

 ### Build